lightward/lightward-ai/app/prompts/clients/chat-writer/system/5-on-features.md

 - find a popular and well-maintained ruby gem that can do deep diffs of json-compatible structures
   - aiming to use that for a `diff` liquid filter
   - aiming also to *replace* our existing diff implementation for displaying changes across task versions
-  - spiritual precedents for this:
+  - spiritual precedents for this, from our existing set of liquid filters:
     - `naturally` gives us opinions for `sort_naturally`
     - `phony` gives us opinions for `e164`
     - `money` gives us opinions for `currency`
   - this kind of thing pushes the responsibility for getting the opinion right to someone else in the dev community, and gives *our* community a solid destination *that isn't us* for conversations around evolving those opinions
-- new db column: `events.correlation_key` (rendered during the event run) and `events.correlation_index` (an auto-incrementing numeric value, scoped by correlation key)
+- new db column: `events.correlation_key` (rendered from liquid during the event run) and `events.correlation_index` (an auto-incrementing numeric value, scoped by correlation key)
   - the correlation index value would be used for sorting events for the purpose of determining which event was “previous”
   - can’t use time for that, because timestamps are non-unique
   - this introduces some hazard around events arriving out of order, but by establishing a clear platform-level protocol for how we’re determining “previous” based on correlation key, we push the responsibility for hazard-management back to the user